AuditeMarlow/spellbound/README.md

 ### Thanks!
 - [vova616's screenshot](https://github.com/vova616/screenshot) huge thanks for writing this library but I really only needed the linux side-of-things, so I copied some of it.
-- [BurntSushi's xgb bindings](https://github.com/BurntSushi/xgb) BurntSushi for the staggering amount of work he put into the Golang's XCB bindings.
+- [BurntSushi's xgb bindings](https://github.com/BurntSushi/xgb) BurntSushi for the staggering amount of work he put into Golang XCB bindings.